phil-macrocheira/GMLoader-UFO50/README.md

+### GMLoader for UFO 50
+Intended to be used as an alternative to DeltaPatcher for mod installation.
+Allows users to install mods to and from any version of UFO 50.

+### How To Install Mods
+Modders should provide a zip folder called `mods.zip`.
+Unzip that and drag the resulting `mods` folder into the GMLoader folder where a mods folder already exists.
+For the time being, do not install multiple mods at a time unless they are tested to be compatible with each other.

+### How To Distribute Mods
+For now, follow the [GMLoader guide for pizza tower](https://github.com/Senjay-id/GMLoader/wiki/Pizza-Tower-Guide).

-GMLoader is a program that can recompile non-YYC GM:Studio games data using [UndertaleModLib](https://github.com/krzys-h/UndertaleModTool).
+GMLoader is a program that can recompile non-YYC GameMaker Studio games data using [UndertaleModLib](https://github.com/krzys-h/UndertaleModTool).

 ### Features
 * Adding or replacing GML assets by loading the gml files inside GameFolder/mods/code/*.gml